Tom Starke: MSV Duisburg

-In the 2008–09 season, Starke featured for the first four league matches before fracturing his thumb that kept sidelined for a month.
+In the 2008–09 season, Starke featured for the first four league matches before fracturing his thumb that kept him sidelined for a month.
 Despite returning from injury, he lost his first team place to Marcel Herzog for the next six matches.
 But Starke made his return to the starting line–up and helped the side keep a clean sheet in a 0–0 draw against FSV Frankfurt on 21 November 2008.
 This was followed up by keeping two more clean sheets in the next two matches.
 After he returned from injury, he regained his first team place as a first choice goalkeeper for the rest of the season.
 Starke, once again, helped the side keep three consecutive clean sheets between 24 April 2009 and 8 May 2009.
 He was fined 3,000 euros and missed the last game of the season by the German Football Association for displaying a gesture to referee Peter Sippel during a 5–3 win against 1.
 FC Kaiserslautern.
 Despite this, Starke made twenty-five appearances in all competitions in the 2008–09 season.

 In the opening game of the 2009–10 season, Starke was given the captaincy in absence of Björn Schlicke in a 2–1 win against FSV Frankfurt.
 Starke started in every match since the beginning of the season until he suffered a strained abdominal in a warm up match against SpVgg Greuther Fürth that saw him missing two matches.
 On 6 December 2009, he made his return to the starting line-up against Paderborn 07, as they won 3–1.
 It was announced on 8 January 2010 that Starke was given a captaincy to succeed Björn Schlicke.
 Starke regained his first team place as the first choice goalkeeper for the rest of the 2009–10 season.
 For his performance, Starke was voted the club's player of the season.
 During his time at MSV Duisburg, he was a fan favourite among supporters.